chi-net/cyno/README.md

-# Cyno - Yet an another firewall middleware for Gin
+# Cyno - Yet another firewall middleware for Gin

 ## Name: Inspired by Genshin Impact(Cyno is the General Mahamatra and he leads the Matra and strikes fear into the hearts of researchers of the Sumeru Akademiya.)